 In 2012, a science-fiction–horror hybrid called Resolution hit VOD services.
 Directed by the duo of Justin Benson and Aaron Moorhead, Resolution followed two old friends holed up in a run-down house out in the desert and stalked by an unseen entity.
 It boasted an intriguing premise that was masterfully executed with the kind of growing tension that defines the best of slow burn horror.
 Now Benson and Moorhead are back with their third feature length film, The Endless.
 Critical buzz for the duo’s latest effort has once again been outstanding.

-Ten years ago, brothers Justin and Aaron (yes, played by the directors) escaped from what they described as a ‘UFO death cult’.
-Since relaying their story to the media, the brothers have struggled to build a life of their own.
-When they unexpectedly receive a video tape from one of the members, the brothers decide to return to the remote commune to try and gain some closure.
+Ten years ago, brothers Justin and Aaron (yes, played by the directors) escaped from a ‘UFO death cult’.
+Since telling their story, the brothers have struggled to build a life of their own.
+Unexpectedly, the brothers receive a video tape from a cult member.
+Hoping to gain some closure, Justin and Aaron return to the remote commune.
 During their weekend visit, increasingly strange phenomena occur prompting the brothers to question whether the cult’s beliefs may have some foundation in reality.

 Effectively Engaging and Creepy Hybrid of Genres